ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-pub-key-update-req-resp title="Message Flow of Public Key Update Request-Response" artwork-align="center"}

+If the application requires backward security, the KDC MUST generate new group keying material and securely distribute it to all the current group members, upon a group member updating its own public key.
+To this end, the KDC uses the message format of the Joining Response (see {{gid-post}}).
+Application profiles may define alternative ways of retrieving the keying material, such as sending separate requests to different resources at the KDC ({{gid-get}}, {{pubkey-get}}, {{policies-get}}).
+After distributing the new group keying material, the KDC MUST increment the version number of the keying material.

+Additionally, after updating its own public key, a group member MAY send a number of the later requests including an identifier of the updated public key, to signal nodes that they need to retrieve it.
+How that is done depends on the group communication protocol used, and therefore is application profile specific (OPTTBD).

 ## Retrieval of Group Policies {#policies}

 A node in the group can contact the KDC to retrieve the current group policies, by sending a CoAP GET request to the /ace-group/GROUPNAME/policies endpoint at the KDC, where GROUPNAME is the group identifier, and formatted as defined in {{policies-get}}